The VA Stopped my Benefits: They say I am a “Fugitive Felon”

 - Am I a fugitive felon?

-- Does being a fugitive felon affect my eligibility for other public benefits?
+- Does it affect my eligibility for other benefits?

-- Does being a fugitive felon affect benefits for my spouse and children?
+- Will it affect benefits for my spouse and children?

-- What if I am a child and I am a fugitive felon?
+- Can a child be a fugitive felon?

-- I did not know or completely forgot about the warrants that make me a fugitive felon.
+- I did not know or forgot about the warrant making me a fugitive felon.
 Does that matter?

-- I know that I have an outstanding warrant.
-Should I still apply for benefits?
+- I have an outstanding warrant.
+Should I apply for benefits?

 - How far back will the VA suspend my benefits?

-- I was told the VA will stop my benefits because I am a fugitive felon.
+- The VA said they are stopping my benefits because I am a fugitive felon.
 Now what?

-- How do I protest the Notice of Adverse Decision?
+- How do I appeal the VA’s decision?

-- I am not currently getting benefits.
-I used to.
-Now the VA is telling me I was not eligible then because I was a fugitive felon.
+- I got benefits before.
+The VA now says I was not eligible then because I was a fugitive felon.
 What can I do?

-- Will I owe the VA for benefits I got while I was in fugitive felon status?
+- Do I owe the VA for benefits I got while in fugitive felon status?

 - Do you have other advice?